 2. How long will you live?
 Of course you don’t know – and your company doesn’t know either.
 What they do know is that approximately one-half of their retirees will live into their 90’s.
 That’s a long time for your company to be on the hook for monthly payments – and this worries them.

 4. What if you are worried about your companies health?
 It’s a legitimate concern.
 First, find out if your plan is “insured’ by the PBGC (Pension Benefit Guarantee Corp.)
 Unless you work for the government, a religious institution, or a small professional practice, your plan is probably covered.
 The PBGC pays benefits up to a given maximum amount per month for participants of plans in distress.
-In 2013, the age 65 maximum is $4,789.77 per month on a single life basis.

 5. What if you are concerned about your own health?
 Again, this is a legitimate concern.
 If you are married, your plan will allow you to select a “joint & survivor” benefit, meaning that payments would continue to your spouse after your death.
 If you are not married, consider a pension option that guarantees a certain minimum number of payments to your beneficiary.

 Think twice, even three times, before giving up something as valuable as a pension for life – no matter how good that lump-sum may look.

 Registered Representative, Securities offered through Cambridge Investment Research, Inc., a Broker/Dealer, Member FINRA/SIPC.
 Investment Advisor Representative, Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor.
 Cambridge Investment Research, Inc. and Financial Planning Center for Women, SC are not affiliated.